top of page

 Los Angeles, June 2021

-Marie Aimée Fattouche (b.
-1991, Paris, France) lives and works in Seine-Saint-Denis, France.
+Born in 1991, lives and works in Seine-Saint-Denis, France.

-After completing her MA in Fine Art in 2016 at Chelsea College of Arts in London, Fattouche was granted the Mercers' Arts Award.
-In 2017, as one of the winning artists of the Red Mansion Art Prize, she was invited to spend one month's residency in Beijing.
-In 2019, she had the honor of being among the eight artists shortlisted for the Mark Tanner Sculpture Award at the Standpoint Gallery in London (the UK's most significant award for emerging artists working in the field of sculpture).
-Her work has been exhibited in various institutions, including the Hockney Gallery (2018) and more recently at the Museum of Modern and Contemporary Art of Saint-Étienne as part of the GLOBALISTO exhibition (June to October 2022).
-In January 2024, she will present her solo exhibition "NOUS INFINIR MON AMOUR" at the Galerie du Haut-Pavé in Paris.
+Following her final MA Fine Art exhibition in 2016 (Chelsea College of Arts, London), M.A Fattouche was awarded the Mercers’ Arts Award.
+In 2017, as the winner of the Red Mansion Art Prize, she was invited to spend a month of residency in Beijing.
+In 2019, she had the honor of being among the eight artists shortlisted for the Mark Tanner Sculpture Award at Standpoint Gallery in London (the UK’s most prestigious prize for emerging artists working in sculpture).
+Her work has been exhibited in various institutions, including the Hockney Gallery (2018), and more recently at the Museum of Modern and Contemporary Art (MAMC+) in Saint-Étienne as part of the GLOBALISTO exhibition (June to October 2022).
+In January 2024, she has presented her solo exhibition NOUS INFINIR MON AMOUR at Galerie du Haut-Pavé in Paris.

 NOUS INFINIR MON AMOUR